toncho11/KorraAI/README.md

 Advantages of using KorraAI:

-* Being proacvtive by design, the bot will continuesly initiate interaction in distribution ontrolled manner
+* Being proacvtive by design, the bot will continuesly initiate interaction in distribution controlled manner
-* Comes with Probabilisitic Programming library that allows for distributions and Bayesian network encoding
+* Comes with Probabilisitic Programming library that allows for distributions and Bayesian networks encoding of concepts from real-life
 * Behavior change can be encoded based on elpased time or external factors, user responses, etc.

 * Has quality 3D model, voice synthesis, lips sync, simple bot movement, eye movements and blinks, voice annotation